bushstas/classy-loader/README.md

 ```
 ### attributeName

-An attribute of DOM elements, that will be parsed by loader<br>
+An attribute of DOM elements, that will be parsed by loader.<br>
-It can be whatever word you like and will be changed to className attribute
+It can be whatever word you like and will be changed to className attribute.

 ```javascript
 render() {